TBU Publications

 dc.subject mechanical testing en

 dc.description.abstract This study investigated the mechanical, thermal, and morphological properties of acrylonitrile butadiene styrene (ABS)-based nanocomposites reinforced with different types and concentrations of nanofillers.
 The uniaxial tensile testing results indicated that Young’s modulus (E) generally decreased with increasing filler content, except at 0.500 w.% filler concentration, where a slight increase in stiffness was observed.
 A statistically significant interaction between sample type and filler concentration was identified (p = 0.045).
 Fracture toughness measurements revealed a significant reduction in impact resistance at 1.000 w.% filler concentration, with values dropping by up to 67% compared with neat acrylonitrile butadiene styrene.
 Dynamic mechanical vibration testing confirmed a decrease in stiffness, as evidenced by a shift of the first resonance frequency (fR1) to lower values.
 Hardness measurements including indentation and Shore D hardness exhibited an increasing trend with rising filler concentration, with statistically significant differences observed at specific concentration levels (p < 0.05).
 Scanning electron microscopy analysis showed that nanofillers were well dispersed at lower concentrations, but agglomeration began above 0.500 w.%, resulting in void formation and a noticeable decline in mechanical properties.
-The results suggest that an optimal filler concentration range of 0.250–0.500 w.% offers an ideal balance between enhanced mechanical properties and material integrity. © 2025 by the authors. en
+The results suggest that an optimal filler concentration range of 0.250–0.500 w.% offers an ideal balance between enhanced mechanical properties and material integrity. en

 utb.faculty Faculty of Technology